e-dorigatti/hyperband-snakemake/README.md

 not risk losing all your work because of some random bug that would crash the training process.

+Note: to use this tool, you must adapt the included templates to your system.
+See section _Customization_ below for instructions.

 # Installation
 Can be installed via pip: